Management changes for east coast Spanish mackerel

 The management actions for the east coast Spanish mackerel include the following:

-- A northern closure in east coast waters north of 22˚S (located slightly north of Stanage Bay, between Mackay and Yeppoon) for two three-week periods (six weeks total) in October and November each year.
+- A northern closure in east coast waters north of 22˚S (located slightly north of Stanage Bay, between Mackay and Yeppoon) for two three-week periods (six weeks total) around the new moons in October and November each year.
 The northern seasonal closures will provide vitally important protection for spawning aggregations.
-The first northern closure will run this year from 22 October 2022 to 12 November 2022 and 21 November to 12 December 2022.
+The first northern closure will run from 22 October 2022 to 12 November 2022 and 21 November to 12 December 2022.

-- A southern closure in east coast waters south of 22˚S (located slightly north of Stanage Bay, between Mackay and Yeppoon) will run for two three-week periods (six weeks in total) in February and March each year.
-The first southern closure will run next year from 1 February 2023 to 21 February 2023 and 1 March 2023 to 21 March 2023.
+- A southern closure in east coast waters south of 22˚S (located slightly north of Stanage Bay, between Mackay and Yeppoon) for two three-week periods (six weeks in total) in February and March each year.
+The first southern closure will run from 1 February 2023 to 21 February 2023 and 1 March 2023 to 21 March 2023.

 Northern closure dates will be adjusted in subsequent years to align with new moon periods.